jritter/blogposts/ssh-dynamic-port-forwarding/socks-jump.md

 [bob@bastion ~]$
 ```

-Bob can now point the browser of his local workstation to <https://localhost:9090> to access the web console of sirius, and <https://localhost:9091> to access the web console of orion.
+Bob can now point the browser of his local workstation to <https://localhost:9090> to access the web console of `sirius.securecorp.io`, and <https://localhost:9091> to access the web console of `orion.securecorp.io`.

-This approach might work well for certain cases, but has its limitations:
+This approach might work well in certain cases, but has its limitations:

-* **TLS Certificate validation:** The local browser is unhappy because in most cases, the certificate common name doesn't match with the hostname in the address bar (localhost), so the certificate validation fails
+* **TLS certificate validation:** The local browser is unhappy because in most cases, the certificate common name doesn't match with the hostname in the address bar (localhost), so the certificate validation fails.
-* **Redirects** When the website you are accessing redirects you to another URL, the connection fails because port forwarding is only valid for exactly this webserver.
-This might be a problem when using Single Sign On.
+* **Redirects:** When the website you are accessing redirects you to another URL, the connection fails because port forwarding is only valid for exactly this web server.
+This might be a problem when using single sign on for instance.

 ## Start a Browser on the Jump Server

-Another approach for Bob is to start a browser such as Firefox on the jump server, and display it locally on his workstation.
+Another approach for Bob would be to start a browser such as Firefox on the jump server, and display it locally on his workstation.
 For that, SSH provides a feature called X forwarding, which can be used in this situation.

 ```bash
 [bob@workstation ~]$ ssh -X bastion.securecorp.io